 According to the Centers for Disease Control and Prevention, the prevalence of diagnosed diabetes has increased from less than 1% of the U.S. population in 1958 to more than 7% in 2015 [6].
-As of 2015, 9.4% of the U.S. population, or 30.3 million Americans, have diabetes.
-Unfortunately, 7.2 million of these individuals are unaware of their diagnosis [7; 8].
+As of 2019, 11.3% of the U.S. population, or 37.3 million Americans, have diabetes.
+Unfortunately, 8.5 million of these individuals are unaware of their diagnosis [7; 8].
 Diabetes has been considered epidemic since the 1972, and the percentage of Americans expected to have diabetes or impaired glucose tolerance is estimated to reach 15% to 20% by the year 2030 [9; 53].
+In addition, prediabetes is now estimated to affect 96 million Americans [8].

 The scope of the diabetes problem is vast and diverse, particularly among geographical regions.
-In 2015, the prevalence of diabetes in the United States was highest among Southern states including Mississippi (13.6%), West Virginia (12.5%), Kentucky (12.1%), and Alabama (12%) [10].
+In 2018, the prevalence of diagnosed diabetes in the United States was highest among Southern states, including West Virginia (13.4%), Mississippi (12.9%), Louisiana (12.9%), Alabama (12.7%), Arkansas (12.4%), and Kentucky (12.1%) [10].
 Genetics, race, age, and lifestyle significantly influence the onset and progression of the disease process [4].
 Although all races and ethnicities can develop diabetes, the prevalence is greatest among American Indian/Alaskan Natives [7; 8].
-In addition, according to 2013-2016 survey data, the incidence of diagnosed and undiagnosed diabetes is estimated to be 19.8% among Hispanic individuals and 17.9% among non-Hispanic blacks 20 years of age and older, compared with the overall population rate of 14% [7;8;11].
-However, American Indians/Alaskan Natives present the greatest risk for the development of type 2 diabetes; their risk is more than two times greater than that of white Americans.
+In addition, according to 2013-2016 survey data, the incidence of diagnosed and undiagnosed diabetes is estimated to be 19.8% among Hispanic individuals and 17.9% among non-Hispanic Black Americans 20 years of age and older, compared with the overall population rate of 14% [7; 8; 11].
+However, American Indians/Alaskan Natives present the greatest risk for the development of type 2 diabetes; their risk is more than two times greater than that of White Americans.
 It is estimated that 15.1% of American Indians/Alaskan Natives older than 18 years of age have diabetes [7].
 The highest prevalence of diabetes in the United States is observed in American Indians in the Southwest, where an estimated 22.2% of the population has developed diabetes [7].

 The most rapid increase in diabetes prevalence in the last decade has been among adolescents.
 Historically, children and adolescents with hyperglycemia have been diagnosed with type 1 diabetes, an autoimmune disease that results in the body being unable to produce adequate amounts of insulin.
-However, in 2012, researchers from the SEARCH for Diabetes in Youth study released data showing a 21% increase in type 2 diabetes in youth 10 to 19 years of age between 2001 and 2009, with the number of cases rising faster among girls than boys [7: 12].
+However, in 2012, researchers from the SEARCH for Diabetes in Youth study released data showing a 21% increase in type 2 diabetes in youth 10 to 19 years of age between 2001 and 2009, with the number of cases rising faster among girls than boys [7; 12].
 Furthermore, it has been predicted that children born in this millennium will have a one in three chance of developing diabetes in their lifetime; among high-risk ethnic groups, the estimate is as high as one in two [13; 53].
+By 2060, it is estimated that approximately 220,000 people younger than 20 years of age will be diagnosed with type 2 diabetes, an increase of 700% from today [55].